 Mark returned to BP Shipping in 2015 as vice president of deployed safety and operational risk and brings a breadth of leadership, risk management, shipping and terminal operations experience.
-He started his career in 1984 as a seafaring officer cadet with Shell, where 13 years of sea service included stints on gas carriers, crude oil, products, coastal barges and DP shuttle tankers as a navigator, cargo officer and captain.
-A secondment to Upstream operations in Oman followed where he was a ship’s pilot and port operations supervisor before moving Downstream to BP Coryton refinery to lead a contractor workforce providing safe and efficient jetty operations at the multi-jetty facility.
+He started his career working on gas carriers and oil tankers as a navigator, cargo officer and captain.
+A secondment to Upstream in Oman followed where he was a pilot and operations manager before moving Downstream to BP Coryton refinery to lead a contractor workforce providing safe and efficient jetty operations at the multi-jetty facility.
 He joined BP Shipping in 2002 as a marine assurance superintendent.
-In 2003, Mark enjoyed a 3 year secondment to the Oil Companies International Marine Forum (OCIMF) as Nautical Advisor where he sat on technical working groups developing industry best practice publications and representing member oil companies at the International Maritime Organisation.
-He returned to BP at Canary Wharf as the Global Voyage Operations Manager before a 12 month study sabbatical.
-Mark was then based in Singapore as the General Manager and director of BP Maritime Services.
-Mark joined S&OR from Group Audit where he enjoyed the developmental opportunity of being a business auditor conducting organisational, operations and commercial audits across Group.
+Various business and technical leadership roles followed including secondment to the Oil Companies International Marine Forum (OCIMF) where he sat on technical working groups developing industry best practice publications and representing member oil companies at the International Maritime Organisation; and as the global commercial voyage operations manager working alongside IST in Canary Wharf, London.
+He was then based in Singapore as the general manager and director of BP Maritime Services.
+Mark joined S&OR from Group Audit where he was a business auditor conducting organisational, operations and commercial audits across Group.
 He has also worked for Shell, Petroleum Development Oman, Briggs Marine Contractors and brings over 30 years of broad industry experience, the past 17 of which have been with BP.
-As well as master mariner certification, Mark holds a BSc and an MBA (with distinction) from London City University, and combines his role of VP S&OR Shipping with that of the Group Marine Authority.
+As well as being a chartered master mariner, Mark holds a BSc and an MBA with distinction from London City University, and combines his role of VP S&OR Shipping with that of the Group Marine Authority.

 While the shipping industry is facing shortages of skilled sea staff in its traditional recruitment markets, there is also growing demand for the skills of our staff across the BP Group.
 This is due to the increasing need for experienced marine assurance specialists.
 As a result we have become a global recruiter in recent years.